-IFRS 15 Revenue from Contracts with Customers was issued in May 2014 and establishes a new five-step model that will apply to revenue arising from contracts with customers.
-Under IFRS 15, revenue is recognized to reflect the transfer of promised goods and services to customers for amounts that reflect the consideration to which an entity expects to be entitled in exchange for those goods and services to a customer.
+IFRS 15, Revenue from Contracts with Customers, ("IFRS 15") was issued in May 2014 and establishes a new five-step model that will apply to revenue arising from contracts with customers.
+Under IFRS 15, revenue is recognized to reflect the transfer of promised goods and services to customers for amounts that reflect the consideration to which an entity expects to be entitled in exchange for those goods and services.
 The Group will adopt the standard on the effective date of January 1, 2018.
 The new standard replaces IAS 18, Revenue, and IAS 11, Construction contracts.
-The Group is currently evaluating whether the application will be the full retrospective or modified retrospective method, both permissible under the new standard.
+The Group adopted the standard by applying the modified retrospective method and will present the cumulative effect of adopting IFRS 15 as an adjustment to the opening balance of retained earnings as of January 1, 2018.